prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 assert sink1 is sink2
 ```

-The DataSink class uses the __new__() method to ensure that only one instance of the class is created.
-The _instance class attribute is used to store the instance, and the _lock class attribute is used to ensure thread-safety.
-When the __new__() method is called, it acquires the lock, checks if an instance has already been created, and if not, creates a new instance using the super().__new__() method.
-The lock is then released and the instance is returned.

-To use the singleton pattern in a PySpark data pipeline, you would create a DataSink object as needed, and the same instance will be returned each time.
-This ensures that there is only one instance of the DataSink class that is used throughout the pipeline.
+`__new__` checks whether an instance already exists and returns it if so. `_lock` makes it safe under concurrent access, which matters when multiple threads bootstrap the pipeline at once.

+**When to use it:** anything expensive to create and safe to share (SparkSession, Kafka producer, HTTP client, metrics emitter).

-### Builder Pattern
+## Builder Pattern {#builder-pattern}

-The builder pattern is a creational design pattern that separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
-This can be useful in a PySpark data pipeline if you need to build data transformations or data sinks that have many optional parameters and you want to allow users to specify only the options that are relevant to their use case.

-The following is an illustration of the builder pattern implemented in PySpark:
+The builder pattern separates construction of a complex object from its representation.
+It shines when a class has many optional parameters.
+Rather than a constructor with ten arguments, you get a fluent API the reader can scan top-to-bottom.

 ```Python
 class DataTransform: